-- under contract or agreement (i.e., mutual/automatic aid, or contracted fire protection services); - as established by the Department's "Standard Operating Guidelines"; and in connection with the provision of rescue services for motor vehicle incidents as authorized by the Provincial Emergency Program ("PEP").
+- under contract or agreement (i.e., mutual/automatic aid, or contracted fire protection services); - as established by the Department's "Standard Operating Guidelines"; 13 and

-&lt;sup>12 The Department is currently operating such systems.
+12 The Department is currently operating such systems.
 However, it is good practice to require these in the bylaw itself.

-&lt;sup>13 The Fire Chief has indicated that the Department's current Operational Guidelines do not clearly stipulate the circumstances in which the Department will respond out of its jurisdiction.
+13 The Fire Chief has indicated that the Department's current Operational Guidelines do not clearly stipulate the circumstances in which the Department will respond out of its jurisdiction.